 Mr. Chairman, point of order.

-Gentlemen suspend counsel.
+Gentlemen suspend, counsel.

 You know, as I indicated before, this committee will not be used to out the whistleblower.

-We'll persist uh you are recognized again, Mr. Jordan.
+You are recognized again, Mr. Jordan.

 Mr. Chairman, I don't see how this is outing the whistleblower.